SoftUni-Internal/interactive-content/EN/01-Arrays/04-Summary.md

 console.log(numbers[numbers.length-1])
 ```

-- We can create an array using this syntax:
+- We can create an array using this syntax
 ``` js
 let numbers = [1, 2, 3, 4, 5];
 ```
-- We can access its elements by their index:
+- We can access its elements by their index

 ``` js
 let numbers = [1, 2, 3, 4, 5];
 ```

 - Elements can be iterated over with a standard loop or a `for-of` loop

 ``` js live
 let numbers = [1, 2, 3, 4, 5];